UoSDDNB/PathPinpointR/README.md

 ## Produce a matrix of switching genes

-The switching genes change their expression pattern along the trajectory.
+The switching genes change their expression pattern along the trajectory. use r2cutoff to select the number of switching genes.

 ``` r
 switching_genes <- filter_switchgenes(sce, allgenes = TRUE, r2cutoff = 0.274)
 ```

-Note: The choice of r2cutoff significantly affects the accuracy of PPR.
+Note: The choice of r2cutoff significantly affects the accuracy of PPR. too many switching genes will reduce the accuracy of the prediction by including uninformative genes/noise. too few switching genes will reduce the accuracy of the prediction by excluding informative genes.
 The PathPinpointR package includes precision() to help you find an optimum.

 ## Visualise the switching genes